-Welcome to the 2019-20 academic year.
-Whether you're returning to Conestoga to resume your studies, or joining us for the first time, I hope that you will find your experience here to be positive and rewarding.
+Welcome to the 2020-21 academic year.
+Whether you're returning to Conestoga to resume your studies, or joining us for the first time, I hope that you will find your experience to be both positive and rewarding.

-During 2019-20, I encourage you to commit to personal achievement.
+I strongly encourage you to explore these opportunities as you take the next steps towards your successful future.
+Commit to personal achievement.
 Your ability to learn, to develop new skills, and to embrace new challenges will be the keys to your career and life success.

 This guide provides important information regarding Conestoga policies and practices as well the services available to you as a student.
 If you have additional questions, please ask.
 College faculty, staff and administration are deeply interested in your success and happy to provide advice and assistance when you need it.